intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Quickstart/running_gpu_inference_using_docker.md

 docker exec -it ipex-llm-xpu bash
 ```

+#### run chat.py example
-3. After entering the container through docker exec, you can run chat.py by:
+After entering the container through docker exec, you can run chat.py by:

 ``` bash
 cd /llm
 python chat.py --model-path /llm/models/Llama-2-7b-chat-hf
 ```

-4. Chat with the model and see the responses.
+#### Chat with the model and see the responses

-You will see the example result
+You will see the example result after you type "what is AI?".
 ```
 Human: what is AI?
 BigDL-LLM: Hello there!
 I'm here to help you understand AI.
 AI stands for Artificial Intelligence, which refers to the development of computer systems that can perform tasks that typically require human intelligence, such as learning, problem-solving, decision-making, and communication.